Sorry, the fields marked in red need your attention, please fix them to continue.

 Known for its awesome weather, fresh coffee and divine beauty Coorg is one of the most loved holiday destinations in south India.
 Coorg’s opulent natural beauty makes a perfect backdrop for an exciting hill station vacation.
 Life here moves at a more leisurely pace, allowing you to stop and smell the flowers.
 Exhilarating in summer, delightful in winter and magical during monsoon, Coorg will hold on to your heart and never let go.
 Here are some places in Coorg which will add diversity to your vacation.

 Abbey Falls is an iconic tourist attraction of Coorg.
-Also known as Abbi Falls, the 70-foot-cascade is a joy to behold.
+Also known as Abbi Falls, the 70-foot cascade is a joy to behold.
 It loses most of its volume during the summer months but regains it during monsoon.
 Wedged comfortably in between coffee plantations, it stands out with its sprawling cascade.
 The best views of the falls can be had from the suspension bridge that acts as a viewing platform.
 Bathing and splashing are not allowed at Abbey Falls.
-But it is a thing of beauty that is joy for all the photographers.
+But it is a thing of beauty that is a joy for all the photographers.
 This is a highly recommended visit, especially during or immediately after monsoon season.

 Golden Temple (Namdroling Monastery)

 Far away from Punjab’s Golden Temple, this is probably the most improbable place of worship so far south in India.
 The Namdroling Monastery is known as the Golden Temple because of the 18-metre-tall gold-plated statue of Buddha inside.
 It can be best described as a typical Tibetan monastery that is also a centre of learning and culture for young monks.
 Dedicated to the Nyingmapa branch of Buddhism, it is a rather unassuming building from the outside.
 But the interiors have been lovingly created, with a great deal of care lavished on intricate details.
-The serene atmosphere inside, coupled with the lavish colourful murals, will leave you spellbound.
+The serene atmosphere inside, coupled with the lavish colorful murals, will leave you spellbound.

 Nagarhole National Park